whosonfirst/whosonfirst-names/README.md

 The [mapzen.whosonfirst.names](https://github.com/whosonfirst/py-mapzen-whosonfirst-names) Python library provides libraries and functions for converting between `Who's on First`, `Geoplanet` and `RFC 5646 subtags`.

-_Note: When converting to subtags the library does convert three-letter country codes to two-letter country codes._
+_Note: When converting to subtags the library does convert three-letter language codes to two-letter language codes._

 For example: